Final report for STN19-001

 Trainings, informational sessions and farm tours are conducted on vegetable production, beekeeping, specialty crops, small/beginning farmer programs, TN AgrAbility, organic production, cut flowers, farmers market and a variety of other topics that are of interest to Extension Agents, producers, other agriculture professionals and industry representatives.
 This three-day event is conducted by eight different Tennessee Producer Associations with assistance from the University of Tennessee and Tennessee State University.

-Comments from a portion of the ten Extension Agents/Specialists who attended the 2020 Pick TN Conference.
+Comments from a portion of the eighteen Extension Agents/Specialists who attended the 2020 and 2022 Pick TN Conference.

 - Learned and enjoyed the session on "Garlic Production in TN."
 I did not know much about this crop, but learned it is a great crop to grow over the winter.